Khamseen Contributors

 #G

-Yasemin Gencer is a scholar of Islamic art and civilization specializing in the history of Ottoman and modern Turkish art and print culture.
-She is the author of multiple articles on printing and the early Turkish Republican popular press and publishes a research and translation blog entitled Today in 1920s Turkey.
-Gencer is also preparing for publication her English translation of Celal Nuri’s Hatem ül-Enbiya (1914), an Ottoman Turkish scholarly monograph on the life of the Prophet Muhammad.
-She is an Affiliate Scholar at Indiana University’s Institute for Advanced Study and Content and Captions Coordinator of Khamseen: Islamic Art History Online.
-She also teaches Islamic Art History courses at Wayne State University.
+Yasemin Gencer is a Pre-Faculty Fellow in the Department of Art, Art History, and Design at Wayne State University.
+She is a scholar of Islamic art and civilization specializing in the history of Ottoman and modern Turkish art and print culture.
+She has authored a number of articles on printing and the early Turkish Republican popular press, and she regularly writes a research and translation blog entitled Today in 1920s Turkey.
+Gencer is currently preparing for publication her English translation of Celal Nuri’s Hatem ül-Enbiya (Seal of the Prophets), an Ottoman Turkish scholarly monograph on the Prophet Muhammad written in 1914 CE.

 See Yasemin Gencer’s videos: